Baratza Encore Coffee Grinder Review: Let’s Hear It Again for a Great Performer!

 Quite Loud

-Baratza Encore: First Impressions
+Baratza Encore Review: First Impressions

 When you go looking for a coffee grinder, there are three things you should keep in mind:

-For a good electric coffee grinder, you’re going to have to spend at least $100.
+1. For a good electric coffee grinder, you’re going to have to spend at least $100.
 Anything less than that is only adequate for medium-grind drip coffee, and even then you’ll have a hard time getting consistent results.

-The lower the price, the more plastic is used — which can cause a buildup of static electricity.
+3. The lower the price, the more plastic is used — which can cause a buildup of static electricity.

 In all three respects, the Baratza Encore has, for years, managed to find the perfect middle ground between price and performance.
 Although at $149.95, it’s close to the minimum I’d spend on a grinder.
 This is reflected in the range of functions.

 In addition, there are no features that could make dosing easier for you.
-You’ll just find an on/off switch on the plastic casing and a pulse button on the front.
+You’ll just find an on/off switch on the side and a pulse button on the front.
 Grinding only happens when you hold down the button.
 It doesn’t stop automatically at a given weight or after a certain amount of time.

 For a more in depth look at grind levels, be sure to check out my coffee grind size chart.

-Baratza Encore Specification
+Baratza Encore Technical Specifications

-Suitable for | French press, AeroPress, Chemex, cold brew |
+Suitable forFrench press, AeroPress, Chemex, cold brew

-Current price on Amazon | $149.95 |
+Current price on Amazon$149.95

-Baratza Encore and the Competition
+Baratza Encore vs the Competition

 When purchasing any coffee grinder it’s important to understand how it stacks up against the competition.
 Below, I’ll compare the Baratza Encore to similarly priced offerings.